LukeTrujillo/CS3013_Project1/README.txt

 === Compiling the Program ===

 To compile all files, use the command `make` or `make all`.
 To compile just boring.c, run `make boring`.
 To compile just custom.c, run `make custom`.
 To compile just multi.c, run `make multi`.
 These compile to executables called `boring`, `custom`, and `multi`, respectively.
+Run `make clean` to clean the directory.

 === Basic Commander ===